 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.

 We will contact you with joining instructions before your course starts.

 What will we cover?

 Francis Bacon described revenge as ‘a kind of wild justice’, and arguably it was the dominant concern of English Renaissance tragedy.
 Revengers often seek retribution for a crime that goes unpunished - a crime either perpetrated, or protected, by state power.
-We ask why was it such a dominant theme in Early Modern drama?
+We ask why it was such a dominant theme in Early Modern drama?
 What cultural preoccupations and concerns does it reveal?
 And what lies behind the enduring appeal and (often gory) fascination of these plays?

 We also look at one of literature’s most famous ‘over-reachers’ after power – Dr Faustus, who sells his soul to the devil in exchange for the power of magic.
 We ask how the play complicates our responses to its central protagonist: how do we respond to his ambition?

 We will discuss key short extracts from the plays, engaging with their vibrant language.
-We will also draw upon critical and contextual sources to enrich our understanding of the questions they raise in relation to individual, state and religious authority; death; grief; sexuality; language - and theatricality itself.
+We will also draw upon critical and contextual sources to enrich our understanding of the questions they raise in relation to individual, state and religious authority; death; grief; gender and sexuality; language - and theatricality itself.